-Whatever the weather, there is so much to do in Portland in the spring!
-And the great news is that this May, there are plenty of family-friendly and fun events that are also free.
+The sun has (finally) arrived in Portland!
+But whatever the weather, there is so much to do in Portland in the spring!
+And the great news is that this May, there are plenty of family-friendly events — that are fun and free.

 Enjoy the classics.
-Kick off May with a Classical Up Close for Kids concert.
-These concerts, crafted by the talented Oregon Symphony musicians, are a fun way to introduce classical music and orchestra instruments to children.
+Head to the Tualatin Public Library on Sunday, May 7 for a performance by Classical Up Close.
+Comprising the talented Oregon Symphony musicians, these 45-minute concerts are a fun way to introduce classical music and orchestra instruments to children of all ages.
 Even better, your littles are encouraged to clap, dance or respond to the music in whatever way brings them joy.
-Don’t miss their Kids Concert on May 1, but concerts take place all month long at churches in Southeast, Northwest, Tigard and Hillsboro.

 Clean up.
 Help your kids earn money and get organized by selling their old toys to consignment shops.

 Free comics!
-Score some free comics at shops and libraries all over town participating in Comic Book Day on the first Saturday in May.
+Score some free comics from six shops around, all participating in Comic Book Day on the first Saturday in May — this year, that’s May 6.
 Many shops are also hosting fun activities, like readings, author meet-and-greets, games, free food and more.

 Hit the market.
 May means it’s officially Farmers Market season again, with markets opening back up or extending their hours.

 Grow a garden.
-Check out plants, flowers and more at the Annual Camas Plant & Garden Fair on May 7 from 9 am to 4 pm.
-Don’t miss the Kids’ Zone including garden activities, petting zoo, face painting and Rosie the larger-than-life puppet.
-Kids will also love participating in the Find a Ladybug game, where families can earn tickets to win a gardening basket.
+Check out plants, flowers and more at the Annual Camas Plant & Garden Fair on Saturday, May 13 from 9 am to 4 pm.
+Don’t miss the Kids’ Zone including garden activities, petting zoo and face painting.

 The truth is out there.
 Calling all fans of the extraterrestrial!
-The delightfully weird UFO Festival is back and features a spooky UFO parade, speaker panels on all things alien, live music, a family-friendly 5K and a pet costume contest.
-Friday and Saturday, May 13-14.
+The delightfully weird UFO Festival in McMinnville is back and features a spooky UFO parade, speaker panels on all things alien, live music, a family-friendly 5K and a pet costume contest.
+Friday and Saturday, May 19-20.

-Have a playground adventure at one of these Portland-area destination playgrounds.
+Have a playground adventure.
+Visit one of these Portland-area destination playgrounds.